 While there are a lot of audio editors out there, it is difficult to choose the best audio editor, that can perform various editing tasks free of cost.
-There is one however, that comes pretty close to being among the best, and that is Audacity, a free, open source, cross-platform audio editor and recording application which will work great on your Windows.
+There is one, however, that comes pretty close to being among the best, and that is Audacity, a free, open-source, cross-platform audio editor and recording application that will work great on your Windows PC.

 Audacity has some really cool and interesting features that can help you out, every time you edit your audio.
-It has a professional looking and an easy to use Multi-language interface.
+It has a professional-looking and easy to use Multi-language interface.
 Check out all the features in the following feature list:

 - Large audio format support includes OGG, Vorbis and many others

 - Multi-channel support

 - Recorded live audio

 - Convenient sound editing with cut copy paste commands